nikkieverett/recipe-app/recipes/cheddar-risotto-cakes.md

  about 2 1/2 minutes per side
 transfer to baking sheet in oven

-serve risotto cakes sprinkled with cheese and garnished with chives.
+serve risotto cakes sprinkled with cheese and garnished with chives.'
-'
 ingredients: '3 cups (about) low-salt chicken broth
 2 tablespoons olive oil
 1/2 cup finely chopped onion